Pramveer Singh: Club career

 Pramveer was first named in Punjab's ISL matchday squad on 31 October 2025 against Chennaiyin, being named on the bench.
 However, Pramveer did not play the match.

-Pramveer made his ISL debut on 26 December 2025 away against Mohun Bagan SG, starting the match and playing 83 minutes in a 3-1 loss for the Shers.
+Pramveer made his ISL debut on 26 December 2025 away against Mohun Bagan, starting the match and playing 83 minutes in a 3-1 loss for the Shers.
 This start, though, made him the youngest-ever starter in ISL history, starting the game at the age of 17 years and 189 days.

 Following this appearance, Pramveer became a rotation player, making 10 appearances throughout the season.

 In the Super Cup, Pramveer played the full 90 minutes in Punjab's 3-0 win against Odisha FC in the round of 16, as well as in the club's quarter-final loss against Goa.

 International career

 India Under-17

 Pramveer was called up to the India U-17 squad for the first time for two friendlies against Qatar U-17.
 He made his debut in the first match on 25 February 2023, aged 15 years, 8 months, and 5 days.
 He played the full 90 minutes, as India lost 3-1.
 Pramveer played full 90 minutes in the second match as well on 28 February 2023, helping India keep a clean sheet as the team secured a 3-0 win.

 Pramveer was called up as part of India U-17 head coach Bibiano Fernandes's 2023 AFC U-17 Asian Cup squad.
 He made his debut in India's first group match on 17 June 2023 against Vietnam U-17, playing the full 90 minutes in a 1-1 draw.
 He played the full 90 minutes in the next game as well, a 1-0 loss to Uzbekistan U-17, on 20 June 2023.
 Pramveer did not play India's final group game against Japan U-17, which ended in an 8-4 loss.
 This loss meant India finished third in the group, and were knocked out of the tournament.